 Virtual Volunteer Idea #4: Start a fundraiser

 There are plenty of organizations that need funds right now.
+Don’t know where to begin?
 Start with something local.
-One example is to host a fundraiser to purchase gift cards for gasoline to the staff of your local hospital.
-Here are some great fundraising ideas for teens to try out.
+One example is to host a fundraiser towards the purchase of gift cards for gasoline to donate to the staff of your local hospital.
+Here are some other great fundraising ideas for teens to try out.

 Social-emotional learning skill: Compassion.
-Showcasing compassion and empathy are powerful tools for kids and teens.
+Showcasing compassion and empathy are powerful tools for teens.

 Virtual Volunteer Idea #6: Start a petition

-Young kids and teens can take up a cause for their local town and drive a petition through Change.org .
-Challenge the kids to think locally by focusing on their school or community.
+Teens can take up a cause for their local town and drive a petition through Change.org.
+Challenge our youth to think locally by focusing on their school or community.

 Social-emotional learning skill: Relationship skills and decision-making.
-Wanting to enact change takes a lot of planning and it’s a great way for kids and teens to see the impact they can have in the world.
+Wanting to enact change takes a lot of planning and is a great way for teens to see the impact they can have in the world.

-Virtual Volunteer Idea #7: Lend your eyesight for the blind or those of low vision
+Virtual Volunteer Idea #7: Lend your eyesight to the blind or those of low vision